 Oregon's 2017 nonprofit stats:

 - 44% of all nonprofits were in the other services industry

 - 61% of nonprofit employment was in health care

-In 2015, there were 9,366 nonprofits in Oregon.
+In 2017, there were 9,652 nonprofits in Oregon.
 These organizations played an integral role in Oregon's economy.
-They made up 6.4 percent of all private businesses in the state and had 183,075 jobs.
-These jobs accounted for 12 percent of Oregon's private-sector employment, down slightly from 2013’s 12.2 percent.
-As a share of Oregon's total (private and public) employment, nonprofits made up 10.3 percent in 2015, about the same amount as the manufacturing industry (10.4%).
+They made up 6.6 percent of all private businesses in the state and had 194,360 jobs, accounting for 12.2 percent of Oregon's private-sector employment.
+As a share of Oregon's total (private and public) employment, nonprofits made up 10.3 percent in 2017, about the same amount as the manufacturing industry (10.1%).

 Beyond employment, the organizations make available essential human and education services that for-profit private companies do not provide.
 The services offered by nonprofits often complement those provided by the public sector.
 Unlike the public sector, which is often required by law to provide human and education services, nonprofits are beholden to a mission, not a state or federal statute.
 The organizations are compelled to extend their hand to every community member who walks through their doors.

 Health care and social assistance dominated Oregon’s nonprofit employment in 2017, representing 118,957 jobs or 61 percent.
 Other services included 25,308 nonprofit jobs and educational services employed 20,856.
 Together the top three industries represented 85 percent of Oregon’s total nonprofit employment.